 4. Keep LoRa Spreading Factor as low as possible

-In LoRa terms, the amount of spreading code applied to the original data signal is called spreading factor (SF), which impacts the communication performance of LoRa that uses an SF between 7 and 12.
-A higher SF increases the time on air, which increases energy consumption, reduces the data rate, and improves communication range.
+In LoRa terms, the amount of spreading code applied to the original data signal is called the spreading factor (SF), which impacts the communication performance of LoRa that uses an SF between 7 and 12.
+A higher SF increases the time on-air, which increases energy consumption, reduces the data rate, and improves communication range.

 <Spreading Factors impact on battery consumption>